balasuar/slate/source/includes/_rest2taxdocumentresponse.md

 **message** string
 Allows Avalara to pass information back to the caller. e.g. "Warning: format 3 as used in this transaction is deprecated by format 4 and may not be supported in the future."

-### feedback
-**latencyData** latencyInfo
-The feedback element allows clients to inform Avalara of the total roundtrip latency of calls, allowing Avalara support to better understand how well we're serving our customers.

-#### latencyInfo
-**latency** integer
-The latency in miliseconds for a previous call from the client perspective.

-**versionId** string
-The versionId (returned to the client in the processingInfo.versionId field) of the transaction for which latency is being passed.

 ### location
 Locations capture the physical locations associated with a transaction, identifying each point with a locationType enumerated in the table below.
 To calculate tax for a line in a transaction, the tax calculation engine may need to know about the "origin" and the "destination" of the transaction.
 Sometimes determining these locations is straight forward, as in the case of an item purchased in person at a retail store for immediate consumption (a single POS address would suffice to indicate the origin and destination of the transaction).
 Other cases are only slightly more complicated, such as when a product is purchased over the phone and shipped from a warehouse to the customer's house.
 In this second case, a Ship-from location would serve as the origin, and a Ship-to location would serve as the destination.